 Learning more about who I am in Christ has simultaneously humbled me and filled me with confidence.
 I don’t know if that even makes sense, but I feel it in my core.
 I am humbled by how flawed and in need of grace I am.
 I fall on my knees and admit that I have so, so much to learn and so far to go in being like Christ.
 But I am filled with confidence that the God of the universe adores me and believes in me and gives me a fresh start every.
 Single.
 Day.
 He thinks I’m worthy of deep, deep love.

 Those are just a few examples of how I have been changed by accepting the grace of God.
-And just because those changes happened after I said a prayer and asked Jesus into my heart does not make them less important for me to acknowledge or to share with others.
+And just because those changes happened after I said a prayer and “asked Jesus into my heart” does not make them less important for me to acknowledge or to share with others.
 I think maybe this is what Paul was getting at when he encouraged the Philippians that “…he who began a good work in you will carry it on to completion until the day of Christ Jesus.”
 (Phil 1:6.)
 We continue to pursue and recognize change in our hearts and lives, not because it is required to keep our salvation, but because He delights in continuing to make us more like Him.
 And the more we are changed, the more we long for it.
-It’s funny like that.
+Like I said: it’s funny like that.

 Also back in the 90’s we used to sing a song with the words “I will never be the same again.”
 I sincerely hope that is true of myself 30 years ago.
 But I pray it is also true of myself 10 years ago and 10 hours ago.